kawilliams/kawilliams.github.io/teaching/hci/hci.markdown

 * **🟡 YELLOW LIGHT** assignments: You may use AI for certain parts of this assignment or to polish/edit *your original, non-AI work*.
 Be sure to *carefully* locate the 🤖 robot icons and read to make sure you align with this policy.
 * **🔴 RED LIGHT** assignments: **YOU MAY NOT USE AI for this assignment at all.
 If you violate this policy, you will earn a 0 for this assignment and the evidence will be submitted to the Honor Council.**

 **Wearables**: Wearable devices with AI-integrated, such as Meta glasses, that are capable of accessing information are not allowed in this class.
+Smart watches are allowed so long as you only use them as a watch (i.e., you're not texting from them, searching the internet, using AI, etc. -- checking the time is the ONLY valid use).
 The only exceptions are if they are required by your AADR accommodations or if we are studying wearables in class. *During the classes we study wearables, I will ask (and encourage!) you to bring in your wearables and devices so that we can have a productive conversation.* However, these devices are prohibited otherwise.
 Additionally, **the college has a policy prohibiting unauthorized recording in class, and there are parameters around what students are allowed to do with AADR authorized recordings**.

 You can always choose to use less AI on the assignment (e.g., follow a red light policy if the assignment is a yellow light policy).
 Please cite the tool according to the guidelines for citing computer software, as outlined in the [ACM style guide](https://www.acm.org/publications/policies/frequently-asked-questions).